 At Jae Kim’s, Alexa expected to learn how to prep and trim various cuts of meat in a distinctly Korean style.
 Bonus points if they taught her how to bulk prepare marinade for bulgogi or spicy pork belly.

 But when one of Jae Kim’s long-time prep cooks retired, the store manager Hong asked Alexa to fill in, given the large volume of orders that time of year.
 And so, with the help of the rest of the kitchen staff at Jae Kim’s, Alexa not only became an expert Korean butcher, but also became skilled at preparing all sorts of pickled vegetables and banchan.

-By the time Tom begins working at Jae Kim’s, Alexa will be somewhat of a local celebrity in the Korean community at Buena Park.
-This isn’t too surprising given that Alexa’s a pretty, red-headed girl in her 20s who could make banchan that even Koreans in Korea would approve of.
-It doesn’t take too long for older Korean women to begin inquiring not too slyly about Alexa’s love life in an attempt to set her up with their single sons and nephews.
+By the time Tom begins working at Jae Kim’s, Alexa was somewhat of a local celebrity in the Korean community at Buena Park.
+This wasn’t too surprising given that Alexa was a pretty, red-headed girl in her twenties who could make banchan that even Koreans in Korea would approve of.
+It didn’t take too long for older Korean women to begin inquiring not too slyly about Alexa’s love life in an attempt to set her up with their single sons and nephews.

-But by that point, it’s too late - Alexa has already fallen for Tom, even in his slightly deflated, post-break up state.
-To his credit though, Tom has been staying busy to keep Jess out of his mind, so he fills his spare time doing what he does best: baking.
+But by that point, it was too late - Alexa had already fallen for Tom, even in his slightly deflated, post-break up state.
+To his credit though, Tom was staying busy to keep Jess out of his mind, so he filled his spare time doing what he does best: baking.

 Without fail, the pastries would be gone within the hour.

 And without fail, Alexa would have at least two.

 The first time that Alexa met Tom, she was leaving the staff room and almost ran into him as she was stuffing the remainder of a lemon square into her mouth.

 “Seems like you like them,” Tom said grinning.